SimY4/SimY4/content/posts/005-avoiding-stringly-typed.md

 ## In conclusion

-Some of these proposed steps were retrofitted into the principles on which principled-ari-java library in one of the recent library releases.
+These proposed steps I apply regularly in developing my own libraries.
 Totally worth the effort.
 If you were delaying introducing refined types in your codebase for one of the reasons above, I hope I was able to give you more reasons to reconsider.
 If there are still obstacles in adopting refines in your codebase that I didn’t think of, please let me know, I’ll think of something to make to work for your case also.